 Some ‘front ends’ to cron allow you to set the time and the command line for crontabs through your online hosting control panel.
 Look below for some examples of cPanel and Plesk.

 Login to your Plesk control panel and look for the crontab icon.
-Crontabs are called 'tasks' in Plesk.
-In order to create a task click on the add new task icon.
-All current tasks will be shown in the tasks section for the specific user(in the dropdown).You can enter the email for cron output for this user in the email address field.
+Crontabs are called ‘tasks’ in Plesk.
+In order to create a task click go to Tools & Settings -> Scheduled Tasks -> Add tasks.